brownajuoga/Yieldmax/Frontend/README.md

-# NutriManure Frontend

-A React-based sustainable farming platform that connects farmers for organic manure collection and provides AI-powered crop diagnosis.
+# YieldMax - Smart Farming Assistant

+An agricultural advisory platform that helps farmers get personalized crop care advice and manure recommendations.

 ## Features

-- **Crop Diagnosis** - AI-powered diagnosis of crop issues based on symptoms and soil conditions
+- **Crop Advisory** - Get personalized manure recommendations based on crop type, growth stage, and symptoms
-- **Farming Help Centre** - Q&A database with offline support and backend-powered search
-- **Compost Calculator** - Get customized composting plans for your organic waste
-- **Field Reports** - Submit and track farming activity reports
+- **My Farm** - Register and track your farm details and crops
+- **Ask About Crops** - Search for crop-specific advice from the knowledge base or browse common farming questions

+## Core Functionality

+The app helps farmers answer:
+1. **What type of manure should I use?** - Recommends poultry, cattle, or goat manure based on crop needs
+2. **When should I apply manure?** - Provides timing guidance based on growth stage
+3. **How much manure should I apply?** - Calculates application rates per acre/hectare
+4. **What's wrong with my crops?** - Diagnoses nutrient deficiencies from symptoms

 ## Prerequisites